Causal inference for data-driven debugging and decision making in cloud computing: Related work

 \section{Related work}

-Regarding Section \ref{sec::pre}, approximations to non-identifiable quantities in causal models were examined by \cite{balke1994counterfactual}.
-While their technique does not seem directly applicable to the setup of Proposition \ref{prop::approx_cf}, it may allow to derive stronger statements, i.e., further narrowing down the set of possible $p(z)$, than Proposition \ref{prop::approx_transf}, which could be examined in future work.
-We discussed some related work for Section \ref{sec::deb}, i.e., the control and debugging problem, in Section \ref{sec::deb_disc}.
-Additionally, maybe the work closest to our investigation in that section is \citep{lemeire2007causal}, which suggests to use causal models for performance modeling of programs, but does not consider counterfactuals, or more complex computing systems.
-The relation between causality and control is also considered in \cite{bottou2013counterfactual}.
-Regarding Section \ref{sec::priv}, \cite{angel2014end} can be seen as related in that they allow the provider to hide their exact costs while still making some information of the costs available to others.
-The work \cite{mcsherry2007mechanism} investigates privacy-preserving mechanisms, but does not consider the integration of the revealed information to an (estimate) of a causal model.
+Regarding Section \ref{debugging:sec:pre}, approximations to non-identifiable quantities in causal models were examined by \citet{balke1994counterfactual}.
+While their technique does not seem directly applicable to the setup of Proposition \ref{debugging:prop:approx_cf}, it may allow to derive stronger statements, i.e., further narrowing down the set of possible $p(z)$, than Proposition \ref{debugging:prop:approx_transf}, which could be examined in future work.
+We discussed some related work for Section \ref{debugging:sec:deb}, i.e., the control and debugging problem, in Section \ref{debugging:sec:deb_disc}.
+Additionally, maybe the work closest to our investigation in that section is by \citet{lemeire2007causal}, which suggests to use causal models for performance modeling of programs, but does not consider counterfactuals, or more complex computing systems.
+Generally, the utilization of modularity based on causal models in that section is strongly inspired by the theory of ``transportability'' of causal relations developed by \citet{pearl2011transportability}, however, that theory has not been applied to (cloud) computing problems so far.
+The relation between causality and control is also considered by \citet{bottou2013counterfactual}.
+Regarding Section \ref{debugging:sec:priv}, the work by \citet{angel2014end} can be seen as related in that they allow the provider to hide their exact costs while still making some information of the costs available to others.
+The work by \citet{mcsherry2007mechanism} investigates privacy-preserving mechanisms, but does not consider the integration of the revealed information to an (estimate) of a causal model.